Research-grade peptides · Third-party tested

 Lyophilized (freeze-dried) peptides

 Store at -20°C for long-term storage (months to years).
 Acceptable at 2–8°C (refrigerator) for short-term storage up to several weeks.
-Keep vials sealed and away from light.
-Lyophilized peptides are the most stable form — this is how all Pepta Labs products ship.
+Keep vials sealed and protected from light and moisture.
+Lyophilized powder is the most stable form — this is how all Pepta Labs products ship.

 The market is consolidating rapidly.
 Multiple major vendors have shut down or faced regulatory action in the past year.
 Peptide Sciences, one of the longest-operating vendors, voluntarily ceased operations in early 2026.
 Science.bio shut down in January 2026.
 Amino Asylum was raided by the FDA in mid-2025.
 Several others have received warning letters.